Free Things to do in Anchorage

 Eagle & Symphony Lakes is one of my absolute favorite hikes near my house.
 You’ll need to head to the Southfork Eagle River trailhead parking lot back Hiland Road out in Eagle River.

-If you plan to only hike to the nearside of the lakes the trek is about 12 miles roundtrip, but if you hike up the hill (best views) on the opposite side it’ll add a couple of miles to the total.
-This trailhead also can take you to Rendezvous Peak, Hunter Pass, Hanging Valley, and more.
+If you plan to only hike to the nearside of the lakes, the trek is about 12 miles roundtrip, but if you hike up the hill (best views) on the opposite side, it’ll add a couple of miles to the total.
+This trailhead can also take you to Rendezvous Peak, Hunter Pass, Hanging Valley, and more.

 Like to Hike?
-Check Out My Post: 16 Best Day Hikes Near Anchorage, Alaska
+Check Out My Post:Â 16 Best Day Hikes Near Anchorage, Alaska

 Thunderbird Falls